If you are researching how expensive Denmark is to visit, then I might be just the perfect person to give you a straight answer.

 In Denmark, the currency used is the Danish Krone.
 The Danish Krone is abbreviated as DKK.
 Most local price tags in Denmark will display the Kr or DKR for the pricing on individual items.
 Denmark is also known to have no universal currency.

 For general shopping purposes, you will want to have the Danish Krone handy, and you can also use major credit cards at many establishments in or surrounding Copenhagen.
-Beware, however, the fees for using these credits cards could be north of 3%, some places you don't pay the fee.

 Can you use Euros in Denmark?